Relaxed-Theme/terminus-relaxed-theme/README.md

 # Relaxed Theme for Terminus

-> A relaxed Terminus theme to take a more relaxed view of things.
+> A relaxed theme to take a more relaxed view of things.
 Also available for iTerm, Hyper, the macOS Terminal and a bunch of others.

 ![](assets/screenshot.png)